cPanelScott/puppet-cpanel/README.md

 automatically updates your tweak settings if a change is detected.
 (note: some keys in the cpanel.config do not have values, this puppet module does not support those options at this time)

+###cpanel::updatephpini
+Allows you to pass key => value pairs for php.ini and automatically restarts apache to apply the changes only if the values are changed

 ###cpanel::baseconfig
 Allows you to pass a set options to update the /etc/wwacct.conf file